Who needs to pay stamp duty?

 Thinking about buying a second home?
 There are separate stamp duty rules for this, too.

-There are varying tax bands depending on the purchase price of the property.
-When purchasing a second home, each band increases by 3%, meaning you pay more stamp duty.
+When purchasing a second home, each band increases by 5%, meaning you pay more stamp duty.

 This increase is in place for any property over £40,000 but excludes caravans, mobile homes and houseboats.